JaedanC/pygui/README.md

 1. Most functions are templated corrently, but some require manual modification to work.
 2. `char *` and `str` can be converted to and from using `_bytes` and `_from_bytes`.
 See: `begin()` and `get_version()`.
 3. Tuples and ImVec2 can be converted using `_cast_tuple_ImVec2` and `_cast_ImVec2_tuple`.
 Use respective functions for ImVec4.
 4. Instances of classes returned cannot store any information on them because they simply serve as wrappers for a pointer to the real instance in c.
-Any information required to be stored on a class should instead be written to a dictionary.
-See `get_clipboard_text_fn` and `set_clipboard_text_fn`.
+Any information required to be stored on a class should instead be written to a dictionary inside cython.
+See `input_text` and `get_clipboard_text_fn`.
 5. Converting to and from lists is much harder.
-Consider looking at `ImDrawData.cmd_lists` and `ImGuiIO.key_map`.
+Consider looking at `ImGuiTableSortSpecs.specs` and `ImDrawList.cmd_buffer`.
 6. Most pointers have been wrapped inside a pygui `<Type>Ptr` class.
 This allows for the function signatures between imgui and pygui to match very closely, without an overreliance on tuples.
-7. Dear bindings accounts for languages without default function parameters, but since python support them, many function calls where appropriate use the `*_ex()` variant while retaining the original name.
+7. Dear bindings accounts for languages without default function parameters, but since python supports them, many function calls where appropriate use the `*_ex()` variant while retaining the original name.

 Running `./src/model_creator.py` with no options will give you a better look into the options provided.
-Importantly, whenever the pyx is generated, this will read `core_template.pyx` and merge it with `core_generated` to create `core.pyx`. **If a function inside `core_template.pyx` is not marked as `use_template`, it will be reset to whatever is inside `core_generated.pyx` and `core_template.pyx` will be modified!**.
+Importantly, whenever the pyx is generated, this will read `core_template.pyx` and merge it with `core_generated.pyx` to create `core.pyx`. **If a function inside `core_template.pyx` is not marked as `use_template`, it will be reset to whatever is inside `core_generated.pyx` and `core_template.pyx` will be modified!**.
 This is by design.

 If you are unsure about the output, run `python model_creator.py --trial`.
 This will generate `*_trial.pyx` versions of `core.pyx` and `core_template.pyx` so you can see what each file *would* look like if you ran `model_creator.py --pyx`.